ChicoState/passguard-ux/README.md

 !!!
 NOTE: Delete all parts of this file surrounded by three exclamation marks (including the exclamation marks themselves) and replace them with the appropriate content -- they are only instructions and shouldn't be in your report!!!

-# !!!Project Name!!!
+# PassGuard

-!!!Brief introduction to the project and the problem it is intended to solve!!!
+This is a password manager that will check if your password has been leaked before and checks strengths of it while also storing the passwords.

 ## UX Team Members

-* **[!!!Person A name!!!](!!!URL to Person A's published UX journal!!!)** - !!!List of Person A's primary contributions!!!
+* **[Malene-Kavanagh](!!!URL to Person A's published UX journal!!!)** - !!!List of Person A's primary contributions!!!
 * **[!!!Person B name!!!](!!!URL to Person B's published UX journal!!!)** - !!!List of Person B's primary contributions!!!
 * **[!!!Person C name!!!](!!!URL to Person C's published UX journal!!!)** - !!!List of Person C's primary contributions!!!